TemeASD/rolebot/README.md

-# Naive Role Bot
+# Role Bot for Discord

-Steps:
-* Setup config
-* Rename message_template.json -> message.json